-Recently renovated, this 'Sconset home with new hardwood floors, full bathroom, furniture, linens, painting, and landscaping.
+Recently renovated, this 'Sconset home has new hardwood floors, full bathroom, furniture, linens, painting, and landscaping.
 Adorable one bedroom plus loft cottage sleeps five people and is located on a private dead end road in the picturesque village of 'Sconset.
 Large yard with detached garden shed.
-Deck off house faces south and gets sunlight throughout most of the day, great place to relax with a book.
+Deck off house has southern exposure and gets sunlight throughout most of the day, great place to relax with a book.
 Bright, cheery kitchen with cathedral ceiling open to dining room and living room with cathedral ceiling.
 Powder room with laundry.
 Bedroom with full bathroom.
 Loft located above the dining room has skylight.
-Easy access to Sankaty Road bike path, center of 'Sconset Village, restaurants, market, beverage store, flower truck, and to 'Sconset Beach + playground.
-Two wall split units for heat and air conditioning, one in bedroom and one in living room.
+Easy access to Sankaty Road bike path, center of 'Sconset Village, restaurants, market, beverage store, flower truck, and to 'Sconset Beach & playground.
+Two mini wall split units for heat and air conditioning, one in bedroom and one in living room.
 Large, enclosed outdoor shower with changing area.

 Rates / Availability

 Note: For Peak Season (June 15th to Labor Day), the minimum length of stay is 7 nights and the turnover day is Saturday.